religiosa1/git-webhook-receiver/README.md

 If you have any ideas or suggestions or want to report a bug, feel free to write in the issues section or create a PR.

+### Testing the project locally without any git integration

+If you want to quickly play around with the project, without actually doing any kind of git integration, please refer to [this doc](./docs/local-run.md).

 ## License